Leadership Qualities and Characteristics Overview

 - Adaptability stems from objectivity, which in turn stems from emotional security and emotional maturity.

 - Always adapt to new surroundings and different types of followers or teams.
-Take into account the level of risk, how much effort you and the team need to contribute.
+Take into account the level of risk, and how much effort you and the team need to contribute.

 Delegating tasks to the appropriate person or department is an important skill for any leader to master.